celsworth/dribble/doc/filtering.md

 <=      # less than or equal to
 ```

-> TODO: add more, anything you could think of

 Size fields (torrent size, downloaded, uploaded) behave like int fields but also accept suffixes to make writing sizes easier.
 These are `K`, `M`, `G`, and `T`.
 You can also add on an `i` to make them Base2, eg `Mi`.
 The trailing `b` is optional, so `M` and `MB` are equivalent.
 Finally, all these suffixes are entirely case-insensitive. `Mi`, `MiB`, `mi`, and `mib` are all equivalent.

 ```